Frequently Asked Questions

 If registered with your county as a homeschooler, you would need to send them a letter of termination of the homeschool program.
 All this is explained in detail below:

 If your child is enrolled in a public or private school and wants to change to Hillcrest Private Academy, you MUST formally withdraw from the other school within 30 days of registering with HPA.
 You must contact the school to find out what they require.
 If you stop showing up at the public school without withdrawing, you start the truancy process, and a truancy officer may show up at your door.
-I recommend enrolling with HPA before withdrawing from your current program so there is no lapse in coverage.
+We recommend enrolling with HPA before withdrawing from your current program so there is no lapse in coverage.

 1002.22 Education records and reports of K-12 students; rights of parents and students; notification; penalty. —